 Before participating at SICSS-University of Rochester 2023, you should have an account in the SICSS 2023 Slack workspace.
 If you have not used Slack before, you should review these getting started materials.
 Slack can be hard to use at first, but we’ve found that it is the best way to enable everyone to collaborate.

 Many participants at SICSS use GitHub to collaborate.
 If you do not yet have one, you should create a GitHub account.
 If you are a student, we recommend that you apply for a GitHub Student Developer Pack.

-The SICSS-University of Rochester 2022 teaching assistants will host weekly office hours in the SICSS 2022 Slack.
-You can find information about the office hours in the SICSS 2022 Slack channel #pre-office-hours.
-If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact one of the teaching assistants.
+The SICSS-University of Rochester 2023 organizers will host office hours in the SICSS 2023 Slack.
+You can find information about the office hours in the SICSS 2023 Slack channel #pre-office-hours.

 You can host a partner location of the Summer Institutes of Computational Social Science (SICSS) at your university, company, NGO, or government agency.